 The Okee Dokee Brothers

 Join us for an outdoor summer family Concert!
 In the event of rain, concert moves to theater.
-We will be taking every precaution and adapting to updated IL Guidelines Regarding covid compliance.

 This American bluegrass/American roots GRAMMY award winning duo has put their passion for the outdoors at the heart of their children’s music.
 A five-time Parent’s Choice Award winner, they have garnered praise from the likes of NPR’s All Things Considered and USA Today, and have been called “two of family music’s best songwriters.”